-There are currently five options available, these are found in the gate editor:
+There are currently five options available in the gate editor:

 Lock out page immediately